muthuganeshece/CVProjects/README.md

 ## Annotation
 - Convert experiment video in asf format to Open- CV compatible mp4 format
 - Extract video clips from the full video of experiment using ImageExtraction.ipynb
+- To generalize the dataset all possible combinations are captured ie. fire during low, very low visibility, out of focus, sputtering
 ## Sodium Fire Segmentation
 - Semantic Segmentation of fire from the raw image
 - Annotate dataset using Roboflow